Types, Severity and Classification of endometriosis - adenomyosis

 Clinical types of endometriosis

-Clinically endometriosis varies from tiny little endometriosis to large chocolate cysts or invasive endometriosis.
-It is unclear whether subtle, typical, cystic, and deep endometriosis are 1 or several diseases
+During laparoscopy endometriosis varies from tiny little endometriosis lesions to large chocolate cysts or invasive endometriosis nodules.
+Subtle, typical, cystic, and deep endometriosis are several diseases.

-Believed to be the early stages after implantation : these are small endometriosis (1 to 3 mm) which macroscopically look like white vesicles, red vesicles, or flame like endometriosis.
+Subtle endometriosis are believed to be the early stages after implantation.
+They are small lesions (1 to 3 mm) which macroscopically look like white vesicles, red vesicles, or flame like endometriosis.